 #4 - Place Accumulator Bets (Multiple selections in one bet)

 Bookies like punters who place accumulator or acca bets due to the fact that bookies have a much higher over-round on accas, therefore they make more profit.
 Platinum members can find a full guide on accumulator bets here.

 #5 - Avoid Betting On Obscure Teams, Events & Sports

 When you place your bets try and avoid betting on the really obscure events, aim for popular events like the Premier League or Champions League.
-Normal punters are unlikely to be placing bets on the Peruvian u19 League so you should not bet on this either, even if their is a great match!
+Normal punters are unlikely to be placing bets on the Peruvian u19 League so you should not bet on this either, even if there is a great match!

 #6 - Mix Up Your Stake Sizes

 Don’t do every £25 promotion with a £25 bet or you will look like you are just hitting it for the bonus.
 If the offer is “up to £25” then you can do less.
 Even doing £20 will give you a good profit and not look like your just there for the bonus.
-Also you can bet more than the minimum too, this will also look better on your account.
+Also, you can bet more than the minimum too, this will also look better on your account.

 #7 - Be Consistent With The Stakes You Use On Offers & Mug Bets

 Don’t mug bet with small stakes!
 Betting £25 on every offer then only mug betting £5 will not only look odd but will also mark you out as someone mainly interested in the offers.
 Mug bet at around your normal stake level.